 Where we have identified any third party copyright information you will need to obtain permission from the copyright holders concerned.

 This publication is available at https://www.gov.uk/government/publications/help-to-save-what-it-is-and-who-its-for/the-help-to-save-scheme

 Savings play an important role in helping families and individuals prepare and plan for the future.

 Help to Save is a new government saving scheme to support working people on low incomes to build their savings.

 Over 4 years, regular savers can deposit up to £50 a month and could receive up to £1,200 in tax-free bonuses.

 2. Who Help to Save is for

-Help to Save will start with a trial in January 2018, rolling out in stages, and will be available to all those eligible from October 2018.
+Help to Save started with a trial in January 2018, rolling out in stages.
+It will be available to all those eligible from October 2018.

 3. How it works

 Once confirmed as eligible, customers can start saving straight away.
-All transactions, including checking their balance and paying in savings, can be managed in an online account available through GOV.UK.
+All transactions, including checking the balance and paying in savings, can be managed in an online account available through GOV.UK.